inmanta/inmanta-core/docs/quickstart.rst

 Inmanta is intended to manage complex infrastructures, often in the cloud or other virtualized environments.
 In this guide, we go for a less complex setup: install the Drupal CMS on two VM-like containers.
-First, we use Docker to set up a basic environment with two empty VM-like containers, an Inmanta server and a postgres server.
+First, we use Docker to set up a basic environment with two empty VM-like containers, an Inmanta server and a postgres server used by inmanta as a database.
 Then, we use Inmanta to install Drupal on these VM-like containers.

 .. note::